"Yogaha chitta vritti nirodha chitta"

 What is Yoga?

-The word Yoga is often defined as 'union'.
-Yoga has evolved through a rich philosophical history, which in modern-day practice often involves movement and breathing with focused awareness, the ultimate aim of which is to create unity between body and mind, bringing us to a place of calm and stillness.
+The word Yoga is often defined as 'union', and translated from the Sanskrit language it means to 'yoke' or unite.
+Yoga has evolved through a rich philosophical history, which in modern-day practice often translates as movement and breathing practices carried out with conscious awareness.
+The purpose of these practices we call Yoga is to create a sense of unity between body and mind, bringing us to a place of calm and stillness, which allows us to realise our greatest potential.

 How can Yoga help?

 Yoga allows us to access our natural state of inner peace.
 Helping to bring our attention into the present moment, we are moved towards a sense of inner harmony and balance, which can contribute to an improved sense of wellbeing.
-When practised with comfort, ease, and awareness, the physical postures of Yoga have the potential to benefit health through relaxation of the mind, an increase in flexibility of the body, improved muscle tone and posture, and the relief of aches and pains.
+When practised with comfort, ease, and awareness, Yoga has the potential to benefit health through relaxation of the mind, an increase in flexibility of the body, improved muscle tone and posture, and the relief of aches and pains, to name but a few.

 What to expect?

-Yoga is shared through classes, beginners courses (in small groups), workshops, retreats, and pop-up events in nature.
-Each of these embrace many traditional aspects of Yoga practice including physical postures (asana), breathing techniques (pranayama), and chanting (mantra), woven together with a lightness and humour.
+Yoga is shared through classes (currently online), workshops, retreats, and pop-up events in nature.
+Each session embraces many traditional aspects of Hatha Yoga practice including physical postures (Asana), breathing practices (Pranayama), cleansing techniques (Kriyas), and chanting (mantra), woven together with a lightness and humour.